pagyP/azurefirewall-microhack/Student/01-intra-forwarding.md

 ```
 ![Azure Log Analytics](images/firewall-workspace.PNG)

-In the portal, navigate to the **Firewall Policies** named az-fw-policy-brsouth.
+In the portal, navigate to the **Firewall Policies** named **azfw-policy-std**.
 Click on "Network Rules" under "Settings", and click "+ Add a rule collection " at the top of the page.

 Under the "Add a rule collection", follow the below steps:

-- Name: **rule-allow-spokes-connection**
+- Name: **rule-allow-spokes-communication**
 - Rule collction type: **Network**
 - Priority: **100**
 - Rule Collection Action: **Allow**